 The daily things we all do – and sometimes hate – are all still wondrous activities for your kids.
 They love to help mum or dad when cooking, cleaning, or tidying up and there are several opportunities for using these settings for other educational means, too.
 For example, you can get the kids to count the number of objects they are putting way while tidying.
 Cooking can help them learn about nutrition.
 And even going to a local sports event will give you the opportunity to talk about subjects like teamwork and working hard to get a result.

-As you can see, it’s not too difficult to find the time for extracurricular learning.
+As you can see, it’s not too difficult to find the time for education and extracurricular learning.
 As a parent, you can turn almost any experience into an educational event – do you have any more ideas?